mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

        * The current state of the Connection.
        *
        * Possible values are the following:
-       *   - "unestablished": The Connection is empty.
-It has been created but has not opened a socket or
+       *   - "pending":       The Connection has been created but has not yet been established.
+Contributes to
-       *                      performed any I/O. Contributes to totalConnectionCount.
+       *                      totalConnectionCount.
        *
        *   - "available":     The Connection has been established and is waiting in the pool to be checked
        *                      out.
 Contributes to both totalConnectionCount and availableConnectionCount.